Jomolhari Base Camp Trek

 4 nights hotel

-• airport transfers on Day 1 and Day 12
+Airport transfers are included on Day 1 and Day 12.

-• Safety equipment including portable altitude chamber, group medical and satellite phone
+Safety equipment including a portable altitude chamber, group medical, and satellite phone is provided.

 show more